Khushi-Kucheria/SOC-multimodal-transformer-24B1219/TASK 3/writeup.md

+### Q7.
+Compare your CNN baseline and your ViT on CIFAR-10.
+Which got better validation accuracy?
+Why might that be — what advantages does each architecture have?

+The CNN baseline achieved better validation accuracy than the Vision Transformer on CIFAR-10.
+The CNN reached a validation accuracy of 73.90%, while the ViT achieved 67.50%.

+One reason for this difference is that CNNs have strong in-built biases that are well suited for image data.
+Through weight sharing and local receptive fields, CNNs naturally learn features such as edges, textures, and shapes while using relatively few parameters.
+These properties make CNNs more data-efficient and particularly effective on smaller datasets such as CIFAR-10.

+In contrast, Vision Transformers split the image into patches and use self-attention to learn relationships between them.
+This allows the model to capture long-range dependencies and global context more effectively than CNNs.
+However, because ViTs have fewer built-in assumptions about images, they generally require larger datasets and more training data to outperform CNNs.

+In this experiment, the CNN performed better because CIFAR-10 is a relatively small dataset, allowing the CNN's inductive biases to provide a significant advantage.
+Nevertheless, the ViT successfully learned meaningful image representations using patch embeddings and self-attention, demonstrating how transformer architectures can also be applied to computer vision tasks.

 ### Q8.
 In your own words, explain why patching is necessary for ViT.
 Why not feed pixels directly?

 Patching is necessary because self-attention compares every token with every other token.
 A CIFAR-10 image has 32×32×3 = 3072 pixel values, and treating each pixel as a separate token would require a very large number of attention computations.
 Since attention scales quadratically with the number of tokens, this would be computationally expensive and slow to train.